Advice > Product management

 2. Interview process and format

-In this section, we'll walk through a high-level overview of the typical stages you'll face during Google's APM interview process.
+In this section, we'll walk through a high-level overview of the typical stages you'll face during Google's interview process for the APM role.
 Once you have an idea of the sequence (and number) of interviews you'll face, then we'll dig into the typical interview format.
-Let's get started!

 2.1 Interview process